ay-ref/docker/README.md

 ## docker swarm

-> CONNECTING 2 DOCKER ON 2 SERVER IS NOT THAT MUCH SIMPLE THAT I WAS THINKING! :/
+> - CONNECTING 2 DOCKER ON 2 SERVER IS NOT THAT MUCH SIMPLE THAT I WAS THINKING! :/
-> first sync the dates!!!
+> - first sync the dates!!!
+> - SOMETIMES YOU SHOULD REMOVE THE WHOLE SWARM TO GET RID OF SOME PROBLEMS!

 - initialize the first server